Do I Need a Pool Heater in Florida? Expert Analysis

 Heat Pumps

-Heat pumps are ideal for Florida because they maintain efficiency down to about 50°F air temperature.
-They're the most economical choice for maintaining comfortable pool temperatures year-round in Florida's mild climate.
+Heat pumps are ideal for Florida because they work efficiently in mild temperatures (typically maintaining COP of 3-5 in Florida conditions), though efficiency decreases below 50°F air temperature.
+Most modern heat pumps remain effective down to 45°F, with some models operating to 35°F. They're the most economical choice for maintaining comfortable pool temperatures year-round in Florida's mild climate.
 Expect to pay $3,000-5,000 for a quality heat pump installation.

 Gas Heaters